California suspect accepts extradition in Kansas 'swatting' case

 According to the Los Angeles County district attorney’s office, Barriss was sentenced to two years and eight months in jail after he pleaded no contest in 2016 to charges of making a false report of a bomb and malicious informing of a false bomb.

-Reporting by Suzannah Gonzales in Chicago; Editing by Leslie Adler
+Reporting by Suzannah Gonzales in Chicago; Editing by Leslie Adler and Alistair Bell